 Requirements to Receive Credit for Research

-- Arrange to have an email sent to Dr. Gorman from your lab supervisor stating the number of credits earned.
-If your lab supervisor is a Homewood faculty member, this requirement is not needed.
+- Arrange to have your lab supervisor (PI or Post-doc) send an email to email@example.com stating the number of credits earned at the end of the semester.
+Note: If your lab supervisor is a Homewood faculty member, this requirement is not needed.

-After you have signed up for a Scientific Communication section, you may then sign up for a Neuroscience Research section.
-You choose your Neuroscience Research section based on your academic year and based on the faculty who will be serving as your lab supervisor.
+- Students have an option to register for 1-3 credits, but this should be based on a conversation between the student and the PI.
 Most full-time Homewood faculty will have a section number.
-If the lab supervisor is not a full-time faculty member on the Homewood campus, students must register under Dr. Linda Gorman as their full-time Homewood faculty sponsor.
+If the lab supervisor/PI is not a full-time faculty member on the Homewood campus, students must register under Dr. Jason Trageser (section 01) as their full-time Homewood faculty sponsor.
 Sign up for the number of credits that you think you will be able to earn.
 Remember, you may not go over 18.5 total credits per semester.
 Going above the credit limit warrants the approval of Academic Advising.

 Lab Supervisor Emails (for Students Not Working on Homewood Campus)

-If you are not working on the Homewood campus, then Dr. Gorman needs to receive an email from your lab supervisor prior to the last day of the semester.
+If the lab you’re working in is not on the Homewood Campus, your lab supervisor must send an email to firstname.lastname@example.org prior to the last day of the semester.

-If you are working at another university you need to speak to Dr. Gorman and the following need to take place:
+If you are working at another university, speak to Dr. Trageser and complete the following:

 - Second email: The PI of the lab needs to simply state that you have successfully completed X number of research credits.
-If you are working with a post-doc, then he or she may also send the email, but must state the name of the PI of the lab.
-If you are working with a graduate student, then he or she needs to have either the PI or post-doc send the email.
+If you are working with a post-doc, the post-doc may send the email, but must state the name of the PI of the lab.
+If you are working with a graduate student, the PI or post-doc must send the email.

-Scientific communication is vital to advancing science and the research orientation and exit sessions are designed to help you describe your laboratory experiences.
-Small groups of students will meet for a two-hour session to discuss the work that they will be doing during the upcoming semester.
-Orientation sessions are held in the Neuroscience and Behavioral Biology Conference Room, Dunning 414.
+Scientific communication is vital to advancing science, and the research orientation and exit sessions are designed to help you describe your laboratory experiences.
+Small groups of students will meet for a two-hour session at the beginning of the semester to discuss the work that they will be doing during the upcoming semester (see the “special notes” for dates/times of each section).

-All exit sessions are held during the last week of classes, in Dunning 414.
-For these sessions, each student will need to prepare a 2–3-minute presentation.
+All exit sessions are held during the last week of classes (see the “special notes” for dates/times of each section).
+For these sessions, you will need to prepare a 2–3-minute presentation.
 These are not PowerPoint presentations.
 The presentation should include an overview of the work that is being done in the lab (questions being addressed, methods used, etc.), your role in the project, and something about the composition of the lab (e.g., it is a large lab with grad students, post-docs, etc.).
 In your presentation, you should be able to describe your work in terms that anyone can understand.
 You should also be able to answer questions that your colleagues and fellow neuroscientists may have.

 All students are also required to complete an online research survey.
-During the last week of classes you should receive an email directing you to the survey.
-If you do not receive the email, contact Hope Fisher at firstname.lastname@example.org.
+You will receive an email directing you to the survey during the last week of classes.
+If you do not receive the email, contact Linda M. White at email@example.com.